Falcon Project (FNT) Price Hits $0.0006 on Top Exchanges

-Falcon Project (CURRENCY:FNT) traded up 1% against the US dollar during the 1-day period ending at 18:00 PM Eastern on November 13th.
-In the last seven days, Falcon Project has traded down 4.2% against the US dollar.
-Falcon Project has a total market cap of $2.47 million and approximately $983.00 worth of Falcon Project was traded on exchanges in the last day.
-One Falcon Project coin can now be purchased for about $0.0006 or 0.00000001 BTC on cryptocurrency exchanges.
+Falcon Project (CURRENCY:FNT) traded down 2.1% against the dollar during the 24-hour period ending at 15:00 PM Eastern on November 14th.
+Falcon Project has a total market cap of $2.40 million and $1,321.00 worth of Falcon Project was traded on exchanges in the last 24 hours.
+During the last week, Falcon Project has traded down 8.1% against the dollar.
+One Falcon Project coin can currently be purchased for approximately $0.0006 or 0.00000001 BTC on major exchanges.

 - EthereumX (ETX) traded down 0% against the dollar and now trades at $50,850.52 or 0.78473148 BTC.